tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard4/tf.contrib.training.NextQueuedSequenceBatch.md

 ##### Returns:

-  An `Output`: a batched set of states, either initial states (if this is the first run of the given example), or a value as stored during a previous iteration via `save_state` control flow.
+  A `Tensor`: a batched set of states, either initial states (if this is the first run of the given example), or a value as stored during a previous iteration via `save_state` control flow.
   Its type is the same as `initial_states["state_name"].dtype`.